The Hessian equation in quaternionic space: Introduction

 In this paper, we introduce the class $\mathcal{SH}_{m}$ of $m$-subharmonic functions in $\mathbb{H}^{n},$ the quaternionic Hessian operator and give some facts about related pluripotential theory.
 We consider then the following Dirichlet problem

 where $ B$ is the unit ball and $\beta=\dfrac{1}{8}\Delta(\parallel q \parallel^{2}).$ We show the existence and the uniqueness of the solution to (\ref{00}).

-Recently Liu and Wang in \cite{LW} introduced and studied independently $m$-subharmonic functions in quaternion space.
+Recently Liu and Wang\footnote{We are grateful to the referee for drawing our attention to the existence of this article.} in \cite{LW} introduced and studied independently $m$-subharmonic functions in quaternion space.
 Our work and that of Liu and Wang complement each other, the study of the $m$-Lelong number was done in \cite{LW} and in our work we studied the Dirichlet problem in the unit ball of $\mathbb{H}^{n}$ and maximality.

 The paper is organized as follows.
 In section \ref{sec1}, we recall basic facts about quaternionic linear algebra and the Baston operator.
 In section \ref{sec2}, as in the complex case we introduce the concepts of $m$-subharmonic functions in $\mathbb{H}^{n}$, we define the quaternionic Hessian operator, the capacity, etc. In section \ref{sec3}, we establish a global priori estimates and prove the existence and the uniqueness of solutions to the Dirichlet problem (\ref{00}).
 Finally, as an application we give a characterization of maximal $m$-subharmonic functions.